translate/l10n-guide/docs/guide/kbabel.rst

 started, but apparently never released.
 In KDE 4, KBabel was replaced by Lokalize.

-:doc:`Virtaal <virtaal/index>` can import settings and translation memory from KBabel.
+`Virtaal <http://virtaal.translatehouse.org>`_ can import settings and translation memory from KBabel.

 .. _../pages/guide/kbabel#installing: